bbi-lab/SASC/README.md

 ## 🙋‍♀️ Want to Lead?
 SASC thrives on collaborative learning!
 We welcome researchers who are interested in leading a session—whether it's a tutorial, workflow demo, or group discussion.
 Topics should be technology-agnostic and broadly applicable to single-cell projects.

 Interested?
-Reach out to us at sci-help@brotmanbaty.org.
+Reach out to us at scibats@u.washington.edu.

 ## 🤝 Want to sponsor?